Fort Worth, Texas: Media

 Fort Worth and Dallas share the same media market.
 The city's magazine is Fort Worth, Texas Magazine, which publishes information about Fort Worth events, social activity, fashion, dining, and culture.

 Fort Worth has one major daily newspaper, Fort Worth Star-Telegram, founded in 1906 as Fort Worth Star.
 It dominates the western half of the Dallas–Fort Worth metroplex, and The Dallas Morning News dominates the east.
-The Star-Telegram is the 45th-most widely circulated newspaper in the United States, with a daily circulation of 210,990 and a Sunday circulation of 304,200.
+In 2023, the publication's print circulation was 43,342.

 The Fort Worth Weekly is an alternative weekly newspaper for the Fort Worth metropolitan division.
 The newspaper had an approximate circulation of 47,000 in 2015.
 The Fort Worth Weekly published and features, among many things, news reporting, cultural event guides, movie reviews, and editorials.

-Fort Worth Business Press is a weekly publication that chronicles news in the Fort Worth business community.
+Additionally, Fort Worth Business Press is a weekly publication that chronicles news in the Fort Worth business community.

 The Fort Worth Report is a daily nonprofit news organization covering local government, business, education and arts in Tarrant County.
 The nonprofit organization, founded by local business leaders and former Fort Worth Star-Telegram publisher Wes Turner, announced its intentions in February 2021 and officially launched the newsroom in April 2021.

 The Fort Worth Press was a daily newspaper, published weekday afternoons and on Sundays from 1921 until 1975.
 It was owned by the E. W. Scripps Company and published under the then-prominent Scripps-Howard Lighthouse logo.
 The paper reportedly last made money in the early 1950s.
 Scripps Howard stayed with the paper until mid-1975.
 Circulation had dwindled to fewer than 30,000 daily, just more than 10% of that of the Fort Worth Star Telegram.
 The name Fort Worth Press was resurrected briefly in a new Fort Worth Press paper operated by then-former publisher Bill McAda and briefer still by William Dean Singleton, then-owner of the weekly Azle (Texas) News, now owner of the Media Central news group.
 The Fort Worth Press operated from offices and presses at 500 Jones Street in Downtown Fort Worth.

 Television stations shared with Dallas include (owned-and-operated stations of their affiliated networks are highlighted in bold) KDFW 4 (Fox), KXAS 5 (NBC), WFAA 8 (ABC), KTVT 11 (CBS), KERA 13 (PBS), KTXA 21 (Independent), KDFI 27 (MNTV), KDAF 33 (CW), and K07AAD-D (HC2 Holdings).